Ircama/osm-carto-tutorials/pages/30_tilemill-osm-carto.md

 Create a folder to place shapeindex.exe.

-Download the Win32 ZIP package of Mapnik from <http://mapnik.org/pages/downloads.html>, open it with 7Zip (install it from http://www.7-zip.org) and extract `shapeindex.exe`; move this file and all related DLL files to the previously created folder.
+Download the Win32 ZIP package of Mapnik from <http://mapnik.org/pages/downloads.html> (other [Shapeindex link](http://mapnik.s3.amazonaws.com/dist/archive/shapeindex-2.2.0-win-x86_32.zip)), open it with 7Zip (install it from http://www.7-zip.org) and extract `shapeindex.exe`; move this file and all related DLL files to the previously created folder.
 This is needed by `get-shapefiles.py` to speed-up the access to the shapefiles.
 Notice that the DLL files can be found in the lib directory of the ZIP file; all them have to be saved to the bin directory together with `shapeindex.exe`.

 Set the PATH appropriately: